 Do sponsors need to take any action regarding student absences?

-We would recommend that sponsors keep some evidence – for example, email communication with the student/their parents, the organisation’s closure dates etc. – to demonstrate that the period of absence was due to coronavirus related concerns.
+Sponsors must maintain records of students who are absent due to the pandemic.
+We would also recommend that sponsors keep some evidence – for example, email communication with the student/their parents, the organisation’s closure dates etc. – to demonstrate that the period of absence was due to the pandemic.

 What if the sponsor has been told the student will not be resuming studies?